 Visual Arts Center | Entrance Gallery

 Bria, now 11, has donated over $13,550 to support endangered species and conservation.
 She is a founding member of the of the Endangered Species Coalition's Endangered Species Youth Activists (ESYA) Network.
 A proud recipient of the Points of Lights award, a 2017 Young Eco-Hero Award winner, a member of the Jane Goodall's Roots and Shoots Program and the winner of IFAW's Animal Hero Award in 2016.
 She has won many art awards such as Doodle for Google, SD Jr. Duck Stamp, State Fish, Celebrating Art and the Get to Know Art Contest.
 She has painted over 200 species and supports the International Fund for Animal Welfare, the Wolf Conservation Center in New York, Dr. Jane Goodall’s Roots and Shoots Programs and the Wildlife Warriors in Australia with the proceeds of her paintings.

 She has published two coloring story books, one that helps fund the care of endangered species at The Great Plains Zoo.
 She is also passionate about shelter pets and has funded over $1,600 from the sale of her art to the Sioux Falls Area Humane Society.
 Bria has collaborated ideas and art with schools in Australia, New York and South Dakota.
 She has an active media site on Facebook, named “Faces of The Endangered” and a website pigtailsart.com where she sells her art to followers in 48 countries.
 Bria is excited to share her art and passion with the world.
 "All kids can change the world.
 We just need to work together and believe we can do great things."

-A reception for this exhibition with a short artist talk will be held Friday, April 6 in the Entrance Gallery.
+A reception for this exhibition with a short artist talk was held Friday, April 6 in the Entrance Gallery.